We have recently produced our second review. This report covers our achievments since our first review was published in 2011.

 Independent Cancer Patients' Voice - speaking clearly and being heard

 Adobe Acrobat document [34.6 KB]

-The ICPV VOICE course was held at Barts Cancer Institute from 1-5 Sept.
-Once again is was a resounding success.
-Click here for more details, pictures and a review of the week.
+The ICPV VOICE course will be held at Barts Cancer Institute from 1-5 Sept.
+Click here for information and contact details.

 ICPV Summer School 2014